-Forming strategic marketing collaborations with other businesses is one of the most cost-effective ways to reach new audiences.
-Christina Richardson, business marketing specialist and founder of The Nurture Network, runs through the five steps to make your marketing collaborations work
+Forming strategic marketing alliances with other businesses is one of the most cost-effective ways to reach new audiences.
+Christina Richardson, business marketing specialist and founder of The Nurture Network, runs through the five steps to make your marketing collaborations a success

 At one end of the scale, businesses are co-creating completely new products, or running whole marketing campaigns or on-pack promotions together.
-At the other end of the scale, savvy start-ups get together with other brands to promote each other’s brands and share each other’s products to expand their own reach.
+At the other end of the scale, savvy start-ups get together with other brands to promote each other and share each other’s products to expand their own reach.

 3. Be true to your brand

-When McDonalds was announced as a brand partner of London 2012 they came under some pretty heavy scrutiny, because the perceived brand values jar with each other.
+When McDonalds was announced as a brand partner of the London Olympics back in 2012, they came under some pretty heavy scrutiny, because the perceived brand values jar with each other.
 By contrast, Nike and Apple working together to create fitness accessories that talk to each other makes perfect sense and gives added value to the consumer.
-Similarly, when Innocent drinks wanted to teach kids about healthy food and drink, we teamed them up with veg-garden-in-a-box company Rocket Gardens, and created an on-pack campaign.
-Get the brand fit right and the benefits spread three ways across the brands involved and the consumer.

 There will always be a role for paid-for sponsorship deals, but it’s best to build relationships based on mutual benefit rather than cash exchanges.
 Once you know who you want to reach and what you want to achieve, the trick is to identify what you have of value that you can offer potential brand partners.